rust-lang/rust/0000-objects.md

 * must not have any type parameters,
 * must not take `self` by value,
-* must not use `Self` (in the future, where we allow arbitrary types for the receiver, `Self` may only be used for the type of the receiver).
+* must not use `Self` (in the future, where we allow arbitrary types for the receiver, `Self` may only be used for the type of the receiver and only where we allow `Sized?` types).

 A trait is object-safe if all of its methods are object-safe.